 Whatever you call it, it’s coffee, and it has a lot of power backed in every single bean.

 Different aspects of coffee impact your health, your stamina, awareness, reaction time, and more.
 We’ll get into the nitty-gritty of it all right here.

 First thing’s first, we need to look at the structure (anatomy) and composition of the coffee fruit.
-The photo above shows the natural coffee fruit and its anatomy.
+The photo below shows the natural coffee fruit and its anatomy.

 Coffee contains a vast amount of antioxidants, which are used to help combat issues in your body that slip past your immune system.

 Our bodies naturally oxidize, which affects our aging process and how our body handles stress.

 You need to roast coffee in order to get those antioxidant benefits, and you might actually get more benefits from light-roasted coffee as opposed to a dark roast.

 That’s because there’s a higher concentration of chlorogenic acid in light roast, which is an antixodant and anti-inflammatory agent.